openconnect/recipes/ocserv-kerberos.md

 that prevents the usage of the VPN for the whole lifetime of a Kerberos ticket.

 The following line will enable the MS-KKDCP proxy on ocserv.
-You’ll need to replace the KERBEROS.RELAM with your realm and the KDC IP address.
+You’ll need to replace the KERBEROS.REALM with your realm and the KDC IP address.
 That proxy will allow the client to obtain Kerberos tickets through ocserv.

 ```